jonfk/calc/README.md

 - Add support for lists
 - Add typing system
 - Vendor dependencies
+- Make project go gettable with cannonical import paths based on where it is hosted

 ###Notes
 - Identifiers can be alphanumeric with an underscore '_'